Downsizing 101: Is it the Right Move for My Home in Houston?

 RESEARCH (2-3 MONTHS BEFORE A MOVE)

-- Make a template or floor plan of your new home.
+Make a template or floor plan for your new home.
 Make sure all measurements are accurate.

 SORT YOUR BELONGINGS (6-8 WEEKS BEFORE A MOVE)

-- Keep together important documents such as wills, deeds, medical records, diplomas, passports, birth certificates.
+Keep together important documents such as wills, deeds, medical records, diplomas, passports, and birth certificates.